brentvollebregt/nitratine.net/posts/change-file-modification-time-in-python/post.md

 fileLocation is a string and the rest of the variables above are integers.

-Next we will create our datetime object using the data given and then convert it to seconds since epoch; this is what will be stored.
+Next, we will create our datetime object using the data given and then convert it to seconds since epoch; this is what will be stored.

 ```python
 date = datetime.datetime(year=year, month=month, day=day, hour=hour, minute=minute, second=second)